499602D2/tg-launchbot/README.md

 ### 0.6 / major back-end improvements and changes

-	- update to the LL2 API
+	- upgrade to the LL2 API (LL1 closes at the end of October)

 	- perform API requests intelligently, as the monthly request quota is enough for only one request every 8 minutes